 The expressions in the placeholders and the text between the backticks (` `) get passed to a function.

-You can see that it returns the same output as the + operator, but it is more readable and more understandable.
+It returns the same output as the + operator, but it is more readable and more understandable.

-Using concat() method
+Method 3: Using the concat() method

 The string concat() is a built-in JavaScript method that takes one or more parameters and returns the modified string.
 You can use the concat() method to append or join the strings.